awslabs/Renate/README.md

 [contribution guidelines](https://github.com/awslabs/renate/tree/master/CONTRIBUTING.md).
 * **You did not find what you were looking for?**\
 Open an [issue](https://github.com/awslabs/Renate/issues/new) and we will do our best to improve the documentation.

+- This is a manually-numbered footnote reference.[^exp3]

+[^exp3]: This is a manually-numbered footnote definition.
+[^exp1]: To create this plot, we used a class-incremental learning with CIFAR-10.
+The training data was divided into 5 partitions, and we trained sequentially on them.
+Fine-tuning refers to the strategy to learn on the first partition from scratch, and train on each of the subsequent partitions for few epochs only.
+We compare to Experience Replay with a memory size of 500.
+[^exp2]: The setup is the same as in the last experiment.
+However, this time we compare Experience Replay against a version in which its hyperparameters were tuned.